Finders Keepers (American game show): Hidden Pictures round

-In the first half of each round, the object for the teams was to find hidden pictures drawn into a larger picture based on clues given by the host.
-On the Nickelodeon series, the picture was displayed on a telestrator and the team used a light pen to circle the object.
-On the syndicated series the picture was displayed on the game board with plastic laminate stickers similar to Colorforms representing the objects, and the team had to run to the board and stick a laminate to the picture to show where the hidden object was.
+In the first half of each round, the object for the teams was to find hidden pictures drawn into a larger picture.
+The host read a clue, and the first team to buzz in was given a chance to find the correct object.
+If they failed to do so, the opposing team was given a chance to find it and steal the money.

+On the Nickelodeon series, the picture was displayed on a telestrator and the teams used light pens to circle the objects on monitors set into their podiums.
+On the syndicated series, the picture was displayed on a large board and each team was given a set of plastic laminate stickers similar to Colorforms representing the objects.
+When a team buzzed in, one member had to run to the board, grab the sticker for the correct object in their color, and stick it onto the picture in the appropriate place.

 Each correct item located earned $25 for the team and an opportunity to search one of four rooms in the house for that round.
 During the first half of the Nickelodeon series the players chose the rooms they wanted to search, but this was later changed so that each hidden object found awarded the opportunity to search a specific room.

 Each picture had a maximum of six objects hidden within it.
 In the first half of the Nickelodeon series, an incorrect answer meant a room would go unclaimed.
-For the subsequent episodes and syndicated series, the round was played until all four rooms were claimed or all six clues were played.
+For the subsequent episodes and syndicated series, the round was played until all four rooms were claimed or all six clues were played, whichever came first.